Blackprint/Blackprint/.github/CONTRIBUTING.md

 `npm run compile`: Compile, minify files, and run Babel for Blackprint (Sketch + Editor + Nodes + Engine).<br>
 This will only compile `.js, .html, .scss, .sf` file extension, similar with `npm start`.

+You may want to see the [guidelines](https://github.com/Blackprint/blackprint.github.io/blob/master/.github/CONTRIBUTING.md) if you want to use the Blackprint Editor.

 ---

 #### Bundled file location